 Who is involved?

-The modernisation of airspace around UK airports involves numerous different stakeholders working together to achieve it.
+The modernisation of airspace around UK airports involves numerous stakeholders working together to achieve it.

 Airports are responsible for designing the arrival and departure routes that support their operations from the ground to around 7000ft and the surrounding controlled airspace.
 They also take responsibility for the way the airspace is used and developed in this lower portion of airspace.